-Adjustable Motion Zones allow you to select an area that you want your Ring to cover and greatly increase the effectiveness of your Ring.
+Motion Zones allow you to select a specific area that you want your Ring doorbell or security cam to cover and greatly increase the effectiveness of your Ring device.

-This article will help you set up your Adjustable Motion Zones and give you some tips in making them more effective.
+Read on to learn how set up your Motion Zones as well as some tips on making them more effective.

 Configuring Motion Detection Settings